axeltanxl/notion-automation/README.md

         - Cron expressions in EC2 do not use ?.
 Use * instead.
     - Full crontab expression to execute Python script: *cron_expression* python3 /home/ec2-user/create_page.py
     - E.g: 5 8 * * * python3 /home/ec2-user/create_page.py
 6. And you are done!
-You have successfully automated the process of creating a Notion day play.
+You have successfully automated the process of creating a Notion day plan.